About this notice

 - whether or not you consider yourself to be an adult-at-risk, and if so your support needs

-We will also ask you for the following special categories of more sensitive personal data:
+We may also ask you for the following special categories of more sensitive personal data:

 - your racial or ethnic origin